montysecurity/literature/README.md

 # literature

 ## notes
-Various notes on red teaming and pentesting, mainly derived from a culmination of blue team experience, CTFs, and experiments
+Various notes on red teaming and pentesting, mainly derived from a culmination of blue team experience, CTFs, and experiments.
+I am no expert, this is just my collection of things that I refer to

 ## writeups
 Write Ups for various CTFs hosted on: